PacoReinaCampo/MPSoC-DV/lifecycle/book/chapters/chapter7.md

-# Hardware Configuration Management Records
+# HARDWARE CONFIGURATION MANAGEMENT RECORDS

 Hardware Configuration Management (CM) Records are essential documents that capture the detailed information and history of all configuration items (CIs) within a hardware project.
 These records ensure that the hardware development and maintenance processes are controlled, tracked, and documented, enabling effective management of changes, versions, and statuses throughout the hardware lifecycle.

-## Purpose of Hardware Configuration Management Records
+## PURPOSE OF HARDWARE CONFIGURATION MANAGEMENT RECORDS

 **Description**: The primary purpose of hardware CM records is to maintain comprehensive documentation of the configuration items, their versions, changes, and the status of each item throughout the hardware lifecycle.